cyamauch/NoctSalamanderGrandPiano/src/volume_measurement/README.txt

 - Convert .mid to .wav using your MIDI player
 - Run measure_all_gaps.sh.

+To measure the continuity of volume for a single note, use make_all_vel_measurement_midi.sh and measure_all_vel.sh.

 Script "get_unsampled_volumes.sh" calculates correction values of volumes for unsampled notes.
 The result will be saved in "unsampled_volumes.txt".